infinum/frontend-handbook/JavaScript/Angular.md

 **No subscriptions in guards**

-Asynchronous guards are common, but they should not subscribe to anything, they should return an observable.
+Asynchronous guards are common, but they should not subscribe to anything; they should return an observable.

 To demonstrate this on an example, imagine we have `AuthService` and the `getUserData` method which returns an observable.
 The observable will return the `User` model if the user is authenticated or emit an error if not.